 Horvath’s career shifted overseas for a time during World War II.
 In Europe, he won the Welsh Amateur Championship at the Maesdu Golf Club in Liandudno, Wales.
 He also topped the leaderboard at the Royal Canadian Air Force Overseas Open, held at Scotland’s fabled St. Andrews course.

-Back on Canadian soil, Horvath achieved further success as he transitioned into a professional career.
+Back on Canadian soil, Horvath achieved further success as he transitioned to a professional career.
 He won the Western Ontario Amateur in 1944 and, two years later, advanced to the quarterfinals of the United States Public Course Tournament.

 1947 proved to be the most successful year of Horvath’s career as an amateur.
 Along with winning the Quebec Open and Ontario Amateur, Horvath led Ontario to victory at the Willingdon Cup Inter-Provincial Championship.
 Collectively, these accolades cemented Horvath’s place as Ontario’s leading amateur golfer.